dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field (C++/CUDA)

-PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states of polymerc materials with constituents that tend to phase separate.
-PSCF can be used to perform either self-consistent field theory (SCFT) calculations or some types of stochastic field-theoretic simulation (FTS) calculations.
+PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states formed by polymeric materials with constituents that tend to phase separate.
+PSCF can be used to perform either self-consistent field theory (SCFT) calculations or stochastic field-theoretic simulation (FTS) calculations.

-The current version of PSCF is written primarily in C++, supplemented by CUDA to enable the use of a graphics processing unit (GPU).
+The current version of PSCF is written primarily in C++, supplemented by CUDA to enable the use of a graphics processing unit (GPU) when one is available.
 PSCF is distributed only in source code form, and so must be compiled by the user.

 ## Methods: SCFT and PS-FTS

-PSCF was originally designed for SCFT calculations, and provides an extensive set of tools for this purpose .
+PSCF was originally designed for SCFT calculations, and provides a complete set of tools for this purpose .
 The acronym PSCF stands for Polymer Self-Consistent Field, reflecting this origin.

 PSCF can now also perform field theoretic simulation (FTS) calculations that rely on a partial saddle-point approximation (PS-FTS).
-Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.
+Such simulations can be performed using either Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.

 The fully-fluctuating formulation of polymer field theory (which is not